GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/push-notifications.md

 }
 ```

-Because devices are linked to chat users, you should request the device token in the `connectUser` completion block
+Because devices are linked to chat users, you should request the device token once the your user is successfully connected to Chat.

 ```swift
 ChatClient.shared.connectUser(